dataArtisans/flink-training-web/devSetup/handsOn.md

 permalink: /devSetup/handsOn.html
 ---

 In this hands-on session you will setup an environment to locally develop, debug, and execute Flink programs.
-Furthermore, you will install a Flink instance to locally executed Flink programs on your machine.
+Furthermore, you will install a Flink instance to locally execute Flink programs on your machine.

 ### 1. Software requirements

 Flink supports Linux, OS X, and Windows as development environments for Flink programs and local execution.
 The following software is required for a Flink development setup and should be installed on your system.

 - Java JDK 7 (or 8)
-- Scala 2.10 (Scala 2.11 not supported out-of-the-box)
 - Apache Maven 3.x
 - Git
-- an IDE for Java (and/or Scala) development (follow these [instructions](http://ci.apache.org/projects/flink/flink-docs-release-0.9/internals/ide_setup.html) to set up IntelliJ IDEA or Eclipse)
+- an IDE for Java (and/or Scala) development (follow these [instructions](http://ci.apache.org/projects/flink/flink-docs-release-0.10/internals/ide_setup.html) to set up IntelliJ IDEA or Eclipse)

 ### 2. Generate a Flink Maven project